Suffering in the Life of a Christian - Part 1

 Jesus first applied this analogy of the fruitful grain of wheat to His life, in order to symbolize the fruit that would be born through the suffering that He would endure according to His Father’s plan and purpose for His life, whereby many would be brought to glory.
 Then He said to His disciples: “If anyone serves Me, he must follow Me; and where I am, there My servant will be also…” (John 12:26, emphasis added).
 With these words, Jesus revealed to His disciples that the same principle of spiritual fruit bearing that was at work in His life would also be at work in their lives as well.

 We have by God’s grace been called to faith in His Son Jesus Christ, and with that calling we have been given the privilege of serving Him.
-God has ordained that everyone who serves His Son must follow Him.
+And God has ordained that everyone who serves His Son must follow Him.
 Just as Jesus submitted Himself to His Father’s will for His life, even to the point of death on a cross, we will follow Him in that we also will be called upon to submit to the plan and purpose of God for our lives, “dying” to our own will and what we would choose for ourselves, in order that God’s will and purpose for our lives will be accomplished.
 It will be through this “death” that we will bear spiritual fruit to the glory of God, according to the principle that Jesus taught in John 12:24.

 Nowhere is this death to one’s own will and complete submission to the will of God more supremely demonstrated than in the life of Jesus Christ Himself.
 In the Garden of Gethsemane, Jesus prayed to His Father that the cup He was about to drink might pass from Him.
 This cup was the crucifixion that He was about to endure in order to obtain salvation for His people.